stashed/docs/docs/guides/latest/batch-backup/batch-backup.md

 ### Deploy Database

-Below is the YAML of a sample MySQL Deployment that we are going to create for this tutorial:
+Below are the YAML of a sample MySQL Deployment with PVC and a Service that we are going to create for this tutorial:

 ```yaml
 apiVersion: v1